 Follow the instructions below using the PuTTY client.
 (Note: Mullvad has not performed an audit of PuTTY.
 Downloading software via an untrusted third party could potentially mean acquiring unwanted malware, adware, and/or backdoors.)

 - Click on Session.
 In the Host Name (or IP Address) field, enter 188.8.131.52 In the Port field, enter 22.

 - Click on Connection → SSH → Tunnels.
 Enter 1234 as source port.
 Select "Dynamic" and then click "Add".

 - Click on Connection → SSH.
 Enable "Don't start a shell or command at all".

 - Click on Connection → Data.
 In the Auto-login username field, enter mullvad.

 - Click on Session and then enter a name under Saved sessions and click on Save.
 Double-click on the saved session.

 For OpenVPN users

-If you are using OpenVPN instead of the Mullvad client, the following instructions help you to configure OpenVPN to use the SSH proxy.
+If you are using OpenVPN instead of the Mullvad VPN app, the following instructions help you to configure OpenVPN to use the SSH proxy.